biggproject/biggdocs/Modelling.md

 ### Description:

-This function implements a complete generalized pipeline to find the best model among different model families, each one associated with a specific parameter grid, given an input time series and a scoring function.
+This function implements a complete generalized pipeline for supervised learning to find the best model among different model families, each one associated with a specific parameter grid, given an input time series and a scoring function.
 ### Input arguments:
 * _X_data_: <code>timeSeries</code>.
 X time series.
 Training vector of shape (_n_samples_, _n_features_),
 where _n_samples_ is the number of samples and _n_features_ is the number of features.
 * _y_data_: <code>timeSeries</code>.
 Y time series.
-Target relative to X for classification or regression; None for unsupervised learning.
+Target relative to X for classification or regression.
 * _model_families_parameter_grid_: <code>dict</code>.
 Dictionary of key:values pairs, where the key is an object
 identifying the _model_family_ (e.g. 'SVC', 'DecisionTreeClassifier', etc.) and the value is a dictionary identifying the parameter grid (subset of parameters to test) for that specific model family.